MdShehabulIslam/My-API-Project/README.md

 ```
 node app.js
 ```
-3. Open your browser and go to [http://localhost:3000] to view the application.
+3. Open your browser and go to http://localhost:3000 to view the application.

 ## Usage

-- Click the "Get Another Joke" button to fetch a new joke.
+- Click the "Get a Joke" button to fetch a new joke.
 - The application will display jokes in a structured format, ensuring that jokes containing explicit content are filtered out.

 ## Error Handling